wp-plugins/wp-better-emails/readme.txt

 = What if recipient can't read HTML emails ? =

-WP Better Emails sends all emails in both formats ('multipart', i.e. HTML and plain text) so that email can be displayed in every email client.
+WP Better Emails sends all emails in both formats ('multipart', i.e. HTML and plain text) so that emails can be displayed in every email client.

 = Why are the emails still sent in plain text format ? =

 Be sure to include the **%content%** tag in your template.
 WP Better Emails wrap the content with the template, if no tag is found, sending HTML emails is automatically desactivated.

-= My custom email template doesn't look the same in Gmail and other email clients ? =

-For example, Gmail strips everything before the `<body>` tag so if you included styles there, they won't be applied.
-I included a few helpful links in the 'Help & support' tab, you will find complete information about coding for emails.
+= How does WP Better Emails interact with others plugins ? =

+WP Better Emails wraps every "plain/text" email sent with the Wordpress function `wp_mail()`.

+= I totally messed up with the template, how can I get the original one ? =

+Just delete and reinstall the plugin from the admin panel.

+= How can I add my own tags ? =

+You can filter the tags array and add your replacements.
+Let's say you want to randomly display some sponsored links somewhere in your email template:

+	add_filter('wpbe_tags', 'add_my_tags');
+	function add_my_tags( $tags ) {
+		$ads = array('<a href="#">Sponsored link 1</a>', '<a href="#">Sponsored link 2</a>', '<a href="#">Sponsored link 3</a>');
+		$tags['sponsored_link'] = $ads[array_rand($ads, 1)];
+		return $tags;
+	}

+The key of the array `sponsored_link` will be a new tag (`%sponsored_link%`) you can include.
+It will be randomly replaced with one of your sponsored links.

+The example above is taking sponsored links as an additinonal content but you can imagine anything like including lastest posts, a quote of the day or whatever.
+You can place this function in your functions.php theme file or in a plugin.

 == Screenshots ==

-1. The default template that comes with WP Better Emails.
+1. The default template provided with WP Better Emails.
 Tested on many email clients like Gmail, Yahoo!, Live/Hotmail, etc.
 2. WP Better Emails settings screen with the default WP TinyMCE editor.
 3. Editor in source mode using CodeMirror syntax highlighting.
-4. Live preview your template.
+4. Live preview your template in a thickbox.
+5. Help tab with information about available tags.

 == Changelog ==